You & Your Extraordinary Blood + The Importance of Blood Donation

 The topic of blood donation seems to be a divisive one.
-There’s those of us who are adamant that donating blood is against what we believe in (or we just dislike needles) and there’s those of us that are happy to regularly donate blood and do our bit to help save lives.
+There’s those of us who are adamant that donating blood is against what we believe in (or we just dislike needles).
+And there’s those of us that are happy to regularly donate blood and do our bit to help save lives.
 There’s also those who are on the fence and aren’t informed about what blood donation entails.
 I used to be part of the latter group.
 I knew I wanted to help make a difference but I didn’t think that donating blood would do so much for so many.

 My eyes were open the day that I became extremely ill and needed to go into hospital a couple of years ago.
 Since then, I’ve educated myself about the wonder that is our blood and just how important it is to save lives.
-Especially because one of the lives that was saved thanks to blood donation was mine.
+Especially because one of the lives that were saved thanks to blood donation was mine.

 I thought that I would be monitored and that my haemoglobin levels would return to normal after a few days time.
 The reality was that my levels were so dangerously low due to extreme blood loss that it would take weeks for those levels to rise and the blood that I had lost to replenish itself.